wp-plugins/woocommerce-bulk-order-form/readme.txt

 * Set title for price input field column
 * Price totals are calculated in real time
 * Disable jquery ui css or add your own
+* Include specific products or variations by id
+* Exclude specific products or variations by id
+* Include only specific categories

 There's also a pro version found at [WP Overnight](https://wpovernight.com/downloads/woocommerce-bulk-order-form/).
 Why?
 The funds generated help to ensure long term support of this plugin.
 It's like a donation but better. :)